Dogs with Chronic Kidney Disease (CKD) - Staged Management & Care

 Toxins like ammonia and nitrogen can build up in the dog’s body.
 These substances build up and it can be a painful experience for dogs as weakness, nausea, intestinal bleeding and even seizures develop.

-Comparable to humans, dogs will feel discomfort and pain.
+Similar to humans, dogs will feel discomfort and pain.
 Towards the end, many dogs display difficulty breathing.
 Their breathing could be uneven, with lengthy gaps between inhaling and exhaling.
 This is also a painful time for owners as they see their four-legged babies visibly suffering.

 Treatment is encouraged in most situations because studies have shown that many dogs have responded to medication and are able to maintain a good quality of life for up to four years.